Don’t miss out on exploring Canada’s most beautiful city – here’s our guide to all the best things to do in Quebec City!

 This historic railway has been a trademark of activities in Quebec City ever since it was opened in 1879, and travels 64m along a 45-degree hill, making it a convenient way of getting around the Old Town.

 The views as you climb the rails are quite beautiful as well, so make sure you have your camera ready.
-It’s a Quebec must see.
+It’s a Quebec City must see.

 - Price: CAD $3 per person

 8) Wander Around Dufferin Terrace

-The famous boardwalk in the upper town is one of the most popular Quebec City points of interest, and over two million people hit the terrace every year to admire the views over the St Lawrence River.
+The famous boardwalk in the upper town is one of the most popular Quebec City points of interest, and over two million people hit the terrace every year to admire the views over the Saint Lawrence River.

 Named after one of Canada’s Governor Generals, Lord Dufferin, the Dufferin Terrace used to be off limits to the common folk of Quebec City, and instead reserved for the country’s elite to enjoy.

 That changed in 1838 when it had its huge public inauguration, and it is now one of the must-do Quebec attractions at any time of year.

 In Summer, the Dufferin Terrace is alive with dozens of musicians, street performers, artists and food vendors, while in wintertime everybody heads up to the terrace to race down the toboggan, one of the top fun things to do in Quebec City.

 9) Visit the Parliament Building

 Quebec City’s Parliament Building is regarded as the most important historical site in the entire province, and this along with its imposing architecture places it firmly on the list of the best Quebec tourist attractions.

 Its design was inspired by the Louvre, the famous museum in Paris, and it’s hard not to be impressed the first time you cast your eyes over it.